philipmw/rubinius-issue-3524/README.md

 When marshaling on Rubinius, the _Promise_ object is called with `#__class__`.
 By default, this method is delegated to _InnerClass_ like all others.
 As a result, the marshal string looks like `InnerClass > InnerClass`, which fails when unmarshaling.

-In contrast, in Rubies, the _Promise_ object knows its class name, so the marshal string looks like `Promise > InnerClass` and correctly unmarshals.
+In contrast, in Rubies, the _Promise_ object knows its class name, the `#__class__` method is never called, so it does not get delegated to the inner class.
+The marshal string looks like `Promise > InnerClass` and correctly unmarshals.

 ````
 % rbenv local 2.2.3